Shuunen/green-app/README.md

 ## Tips

 * if there is structural updates to the project like new deps, modified conf, etc... delete the `platforms` folder and let yarn dev (or build) regenerate it

+## Upgrading stack

+You can use `yarn upgrade --latest`, try dev and build to check that everything is still working.